 - you never know what’s going on behind you, you can get startled easily which disrupts your work and puts you on edge

-- considered to be ‘backstabbing’, people taking advantage of you
+- considered to be ‘backstabbing’, people taking advantage of you in life

 - you are up against the wall which can translate to ‘being up against a wall in life’

 The desk in position G, although you can see the door in this position, it’s not in the commanding position.
 It’s too direct in the mouth of chi.
-The positive comes in but the negative pushes this person down.
+The positive comes in but the negative pushes you down.
 There is the potential for there to be frequent changeover with employees in this position.

 Over the many years of doing this work I’ve heard great feedback from my clients when they turn their desk to the commanding position.
 Even when there may be resistance to this idea at first, if the room will allow for this change they usually end up loving it.
 It opens possibilities and a new perspective in their life.
 It’s easier to be productive and stay organized.
 I’ve lived in numerous houses since I first learned of the commanding position and when my space allows for my desk to be in this position I love it!